developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/setup/index.md

 &#51;.  **Enter a name** for the new Profile and **tap OK**.
 The Profiles list appears, similar to the image in Step 4, below.
 <img style="height:350px" src="03_name_profile.png"/>
-Zebra recommends that Profile names be unique and made up of alpha-numeric characters only.
+Zebra recommends that Profile names be unique and contain alpha-numeric characters only.
 <br>

 #### Associate the Profile with App(s) and/or Activities: